flybirdcl/flybirdcl.github.io/README.md

 Project members: Cassidy Liu and Andrew Yu

+## Abstract

+Weather and temperature is not only an important to individual everyday life but is also relavent to many other topics such as climate change.
+Studies from other researchers have shown promising results of using neural networks for predicting and future weather and/or temperature.
+This project creates a Long Short Term Memory model to predict future temperature.

 ## Introduction

 This report explores the use of neural networks in predicting temperature in the future.
 It will be evaluating the benefits and costs of using neural networks as well as the feasability and other factors that need to be considered.

 Part of what makes this project possible is the availability to detailed, real-time weather data.
 Modern data science and technology endeavors have allowed us to get accurate data from anywhere in the world.
-However, weather data is complex and expensive to obtain.
-There may be limited data available for training the neural network, which can impact its accuracy.
+However, there may be varying data availablility for training the neural network, which can impact its accuracy.

 Predicting weather patterns are of interest for individuals, weather forecasters, and other weather-related concerns such as energy modeling and daylight analysis.
 With the growth of machine learning, using neural networks to predict future weather patterns has become more popular.
 Weather predictions and gathering the predictions' relavent data is something that has long existed before using, so weather programs already have a variety of ways to predict weather. **Our project will aim to mainly use historical weather data to predict future weather with recurrent neural networks.**